eyuriev/k8s-cluster/README.md

 # Kubernetes on CentOS 7/8 with Firewalld

+## Minimum System Requirements
+- 1x Master VM with minimum 2vCPU and 2GB of RAM
+- 1-2x Worker VMs with minimum 2vCPU and 2GB of RAM (You can change this config according to the workloads you run)

+CentOS 7/8 should be installed on all the machines.
+I used VirtualBox images of CentOS 8.3.2011 from https://www.linuxvmimages.com/images/virtualbox/ ("Regular Download" was really faster than "Faster Download").

 ## Installing Prerequisites
 To get started we need to configure all of the VMs with a container runtime (docker in our case) and kubernetes packages.
 To do this, please go ahead and run the following script in all of your nodes using the following command.